csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 ## Exercise: Error reporting from kernel launch

 If a kernel launch configuration parameter (number of threads/blocks or the amount of shared memory) is incorrect, the kernel is not launched at all.
 It just silently fails.
+For many devices, 1024 is the maximum number of threads per block, which is why the kernel failed to launch.

-Kernel launches don't return anything, so you also don't get an error code.
+Kernel launches don't return anything, so you don't get an error code.
 But there are ways to catch errors.

 HIP API has a function called [`hipGetLastError()`](https://rocm.docs.amd.com/projects/HIP/en/latest/reference/hip_runtime_api/modules/error_handling.html)[^1].